-Mitosis and Meiosis O Level: 5 Essential Differences Every Student Must Know
+Mitosis and Meiosis O Level: 5 Differences Every Student Must Know

 What Are Mitosis and Meiosis?
 The O Level Definitions

-5 Essential Differences Between Mitosis and Meiosis O Level Students Must Know
+5 Differences Between Mitosis and Meiosis O Level Students Must Know

 Difference 1: Purpose

 Mitosis is used for growth, repair of tissues, and asexual reproduction.
-Every time your body replaces old skin cells, repairs a wound, or a plant grows new leaves, mitosis is occurring.
+Every time your body replaces old skin cells or repairs a wound, mitosis is occurring.
 Meiosis is used exclusively for the production of gametes — sex cells involved in sexual reproduction.
 Meiosis only occurs in the reproductive organs (testes and ovaries in animals; anthers and ovaries in flowering plants).

 Difference 2: Number of Daughter Cells Produced

 Mitosis produces 2 daughter cells from one parent cell.
 Meiosis produces 4 daughter cells from one parent cell.
-This is because meiosis involves two rounds of division — Meiosis I and Meiosis II — whereas mitosis involves only one round of division.
+This is because meiosis involves two rounds of division — Meiosis I and Meiosis II — whereas mitosis involves only one.

 Difference 3: Chromosome Number

 This is the most tested difference in mitosis and meiosis O level papers.
-In mitosis, the daughter cells are diploid (2n) — they have the same number of chromosomes as the parent cell.
-In meiosis, the daughter cells are haploid (n) — they have half the number of chromosomes as the parent cell.
-For humans, this means mitosis produces cells with 46 chromosomes, while meiosis produces gametes with 23 chromosomes each.
+In mitosis, daughter cells are diploid (2n) — the same chromosome number as the parent cell.
+In meiosis, daughter cells are haploid (n) — half the parent cell's chromosome number.
+For humans, mitosis produces cells with 46 chromosomes, while meiosis produces gametes with 23 chromosomes each.
 When two gametes fuse at fertilisation, the diploid number (46) is restored.

 Difference 4: Genetic Variation

-Mitosis produces daughter cells that are genetically identical to the parent cell and to each other — the DNA is copied exactly.
+Mitosis produces daughter cells that are genetically identical to the parent cell — the DNA is copied exactly.
 Meiosis produces daughter cells that are genetically different from each other and from the parent cell.
 This genetic variation occurs through two mechanisms: crossing over (exchange of genetic material between homologous chromosomes during Meiosis I) and independent assortment (random arrangement of homologous chromosome pairs).
-This genetic variation is essential for evolution and adaptation.
+This variation is essential for evolution and adaptation.

 Difference 5: Number of Divisions

-Mitosis involves one division of the nucleus followed by cytoplasmic division (cytokinesis).
+Mitosis involves one division of the nucleus followed by cytokinesis.
 Meiosis involves two consecutive divisions — Meiosis I (the reduction division, which separates homologous chromosome pairs) and Meiosis II (which separates sister chromatids, similar to mitosis).
 DNA replication occurs only once before meiosis begins — there is no DNA replication between Meiosis I and Meiosis II.

 Mitosis vs Meiosis O Level: Summary Comparison Table

-This comparison table is the single most important revision tool for mitosis and meiosis O level — learn every row and be ready to reproduce it from memory in both structured question and free-response formats.
+This comparison table is the most important revision tool for mitosis and meiosis O level — learn every row and be ready to reproduce it from memory in both structured and free-response question formats.

 The Stages of Mitosis: What O Level Students Need to Know

-At O Level, you are expected to know the stages of mitosis and be able to identify cells at each stage from diagrams.
+At O Level, you must know the stages of mitosis and be able to identify cells at each stage from diagrams.
 The four stages are:

-- Metaphase — chromosomes line up along the equator (middle) of the cell; spindle fibres attach to centromeres
+• Metaphase — chromosomes line up along the equator of the cell; spindle fibres attach to centromeres

-- Anaphase — sister chromatids are pulled apart to opposite poles of the cell by spindle fibres
+• Anaphase — sister chromatids are pulled apart to opposite poles by spindle fibres

-- Telophase — chromosomes reach the poles; nuclear envelopes reform; chromosomes uncoil; cytokinesis occurs, producing two daughter cells
+• Telophase — chromosomes reach the poles; nuclear envelopes reform; chromosomes uncoil; cytokinesis produces two daughter cells

 Meiosis I and Meiosis II: The Key Points for O Level